-In January 2019, we entered into a research services, license and collaboration agreement with Ono Pharmaceutical Company Ltd., or Ono, pursuant to which we and Ono have agreed to collaborate in the research of potential product candidates targeting Polq and the development of our small molecule Polq inhibitor program.
+In January 2019, we entered into a research services, license and collaboration agreement with Ono Pharmaceutical Company Ltd., or Ono, pursuant to which we and Ono have agreed to collaborate in the research of potential product candidates targeting Pol θ and the development of our small molecule Pol θ inhibitor program.
 Pursuant to the terms of the agreement, we received initial upfront payments of approximately \$8.1 million.
-These upfront payments have been recorded as deferred revenue on our balance sheet as of December 31, 2019 and March 31, 2020 as per our revenue recognition accounting policy and will be recognized as revenue at the point in time when a product candidate is licensed to Ono pursuant to the terms of the agreement.
-Refer to Notes 2 and 10 to our annual consolidated financial statements included elsewhere in this prospectus for additional information regarding our revenue recognition accounting policy and our collaboration agreement with Ono.
+These upfront payments have been recorded as deferred revenue on our consolidated balance sheet as of December 31, 2020 and 2019 as per our revenue recognition accounting policy and will be recognized as revenue at the point in time when a product candidate is licensed to Ono pursuant to the terms of the agreement.
+No revenue is expected to be recognized over the next twelve months from this collaboration.